sablejs/sablejs/README.md

 2. Mini Program/Game JavaScript dynamic execution;
 3. Protect JavaScript source code via AOT compiling to opcode;

-sablejs may be the fastest interpreter written by JavaScript in pure computing scenarios ([using v8 benchmark suites](https://github.com/mozilla/arewefastyet/tree/master/benchmarks/v8-v7)):
+sablejs may be the fastest interpreter written by JavaScript ([using v8 benchmark suites](https://github.com/mozilla/arewefastyet/tree/master/benchmarks/v8-v7)):
 * ~3.x slower than QuickJS WebAssembly;
 * More than 3.x faster than sval, eval5;
 * More than 8.x faster than js-interpreter, engine262, etc;